restorer/zame-haxe-particles/README.md

 Tilesheet support was removed from OpenFL 4 in favour of new Tilemap / Tilesheet classes.
 That's fine, but:

-- new API doesn't support rotating about arbitrary pivot point;
+- new API doesn't support rotating about arbitrary pivot point (however this can be achieved by direct modification of transform matrix);
 - new API doesn't support color transform;
 - new API doesn't support blending modes.

 You can use this renderer, it fast, but ugly.

+P.S.
+Old drawTiles API in OpenFL 3 is much faster.

 **Sprites**